 Our dentists want to help your child build a strong foundation for oral health.
 For this reason, we may recommend dental sealants if we see that your child is prone to tooth decay.
 Other ways to protect your child’s oral health include enforcing teeth brushing and scheduling their appointments with us every 6 months.

-are best for patients who have deep pits and divots in back teeth.
-Recent studies have even hinted at a connection between genetics and a person’s susceptibility for tooth decay.
-Fortunately, our pediatric dentists can use dental sealants to prevent future cavities from forming.
+Dental sealants are best for patients who have deep pits and divots in their back teeth.
+Recent studies have even hinted at a connection between genetics and a person’s susceptibility to tooth decay.
+Fortunately, your child’s dentist can use dental sealants to prevent future cavities from forming.

-Our dental team does everything they can to help your child maintain a healthy smile.
-To schedule your child’s appointment with our Grand Rapids pediatric dentists, call Mitten Kids Dentistry at (616) 942-9840.
+Dr. Brett, Dr. Grady, and their team do everything they can to help your child maintain a healthy smile.
+To schedule your child’s appointment with our Grand Rapids pediatric dentist, call Mitten Kids Dentistry at (616) 942-9840.

 This blog post has been updated.